QuentinRa/blog.quentinra.dev/programming-languages/web/php/libraries/mpdf.md

 ```
 </div><div>

-Example using HEREDOC and downloading a file:
+Example using a [heredoc](/tools-and-frameworks/knowledge/heredoc/index.md) and downloading a file:

 ```php!
 $mpdf = new \Mpdf\Mpdf();